-6.2.2 The terms confidence interval (C.2.27, C.2.28) and confidence level (C.2.29) have specific definitions in statistics and are only applicable to the interval defined by U when certain conditions are met, including that all components of uncertainty that contribute to $u{c}(y)$ be obtained from Type A evaluations.
+- 6.2.2 The terms confidence interval (C.2.27, C.2.28) and confidence level (C.2.29) have specific definitions in statistics and are only applicable to the interval defined by U when certain conditions are met, including that all components of uncertainty that contribute to $u{\rm c}(y)$ be obtained from Type A evaluations.
 Thus, in this Guide, the word "confidence" is not used to modify the word "interval" when referring to the interval defined by U; and the term "confidence level" is not used in connection with that interval but rather the term "level of confidence".
-More specifically, U is interpreted as defining an interval about the measurement result that encompasses a large fraction p of the probability distribution characterized by that result and its combined standard uncertainty, and p is the coverage probability or level of confidence of the interval.

-6.2.3 Whenever practicable, the level of confidence p associated with the interval defined by U should be estimated and stated.
-It should be recognized that multiplying $u_c(y)$ by a constant provides no new information but presents the previously available information in a different form.
-However, it should also be recognized that in most cases the level of confidence p (especially for values of p near 1) is rather uncertain, not only because of limited knowledge of the probability distribution characterized by y and $u_c(y)$ (particularly in the extreme portions), but also because of the uncertainty of $u_c(y)$ itself (see Note 2 to 2.3.5, 6.3.2, 6.3.3 and Annex G, especially G.6.6).
+More specifically, U is interpreted as defining an interval about the measurement result that encompasses a large fraction p of the probability distribution characterized by that result and its combined standard uncertainty, and p is the coverage probability or level of confidence of the interval. - 6.2.3 Whenever practicable, the level of confidence p associated with the interval defined by U should be estimated and stated.
+It should be recognized that multiplying $u{\rm C}(y)$ by a constant provides no new information but presents the previously available information in a different form.
+However, it should also be recognized that in most cases the level of confidence p (especially for values of p near 1) is rather uncertain, not only because of limited knowledge of the probability distribution characterized by p and p are the level of confidence p and p and p and p and p and p and p are the level of confidence p and p are the level of confidence p and p and p and p are the level of confidence p are the level of confidence p and p are the level of confidence p are the level of confidence p are the level of p are the extreme portions), but also because of the uncertainty of $u_c(y)$ itself (see Note 2 to 2.3.5, 6.3.2, 6.3.3 and Annex G, especially G.6.6).